sambot-app/sambot.github.io/_pages/privacypolicy.md

 We use the information we collect to operate and improve our website, apps, and customer support.

-We do not share personal information with outside parties except to the extent necessary to accomplish Sambot’s functionality. --We may share anonymous, aggregate statistics with outside parties, such as service that host your continious integration solution.--
+We do not share personal information with outside parties except to the extent necessary to accomplish Sambot’s functionality. --We may share anonymous, aggregate statistics with outside parties, such as services that host your continuous integration solution.--

 We may disclose your information in response to subpoenas, court orders, or other legal requirements; to exercise our legal rights or defend against legal claims; to investigate, prevent, or take action regarding illegal activities, suspected fraud or abuse, violations of our policies; or to protect our rights and property.